Setting up a client intake form might sound trivial, but getting it right is actually very important to your business!

 Wufoo, a free form-builder, is brought to you by Survey Monkey.
 For more features, you might consider upgrading to the paid service.
 You can build simple forms that you can privately share or upload to your website.
 The service is free, so the forms can be a little basic.
 But they’re easy to use and get the job done.
 The added bonus of Wufoo is you can also get some analytics about your forms, which you may find useful.

 Wufoo isn’t specifically for intake forms, which means most of the features are more general.
-You can still build a useful form, but for something really professional, you should opt for one of the paid services that’s designed exactly for your purposes.
+You can still build a useful form, but for something really professional, you should opt for one of the paid services that are designed exactly for your purposes.

 If you decide to just go for a simple form, other programs (such as Google Forms and 123 Form Builder) are very similar.